pajlada/forsen-discord-docs/RULES.md

 10. No shady/scam links.
 Link shorteners, QR codes, shady links, etc. may result in a warning or mute depending on the case.
 We won't click on them to check.
 11. No NSFW or Shock content.
 This includes adult content, puke/shit videos or images, Earrape videos, epilepsy emotes/gifs, extreme physical harm, very grotesque imagery etc.
 12. Discord stickers are prohibited in most channels.
 If your sticker gets autoremoved, take that as a hint.
+13. Circumventing mod-actions may result in a ban.
+If you're warned about your behaviour take it as a hint that you should stop whatever you're doing.

 These rules apply to images and voice chat too